mca91/ITEWR_DC_Course/chapter1.md

 description : This section teaches you basic commands in R.

 --- type:NormalExercise lang:r xp:100 skills:1 key:3db79c581d
-## R Basics
+## Data Handling I

-In this exercise, you will learn how to use R for estimating linear regression models.
-We use the `CPSSWEducation` data set coming with the AER package.
+In this exercise, you will learn how to use data that comes with R packages.
+We use the `CPSSWEducation` data set contained in the AER package.

 *** =instructions
 - Load the AER package using the `library()` function by executing `library(AER)`.
 Add the CPSSWEducation data set to the workspace with `data("CPSSWEducation")`